alephium/old-wiki/src/Frequently-Asked-Questions.md

 ## Miscellaneous

+### How many Transactions Per Second (TPS)
+Currently up to 400 TPS with 16 shards.
+Alephium can scale up to 10k TPS by increasing the number of shards as necessary.

 ### Why is the project named Alephium?

 For those of you less familiar with set theory and mathematics the origin of the name “Alephium” might not be so evident.
 It is made from the name “Aleph” which is defined on wikipedia: “Aleph numbers are a sequence of numbers used to represent the cardinality of infinite sets that can be well-ordered.
 They were introduced by the mathematician Georg Cantor and are named after the symbol he used to denote them, the Hebrew letter aleph ( ℵ )”